Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Installation-guide.md

-* When your cursor is in IntelliJ and you have just compiled a document, you can look up which line in the pdf corresponds to the line your cursor is at by going in IntelliJ to menu:Tools[LaTeX > Forward Search], or using the shortcut which is listed there.
+* When your cursor is in IntelliJ and you have just compiled a document, you can look up which line in the pdf corresponds to the line your cursor is at by going in IntelliJ to <ui-path>Tools | LaTeX | Forward Search</ui-path>, or using the shortcut which is listed there.
 If you use SumatraPDF, this shortcut can also be used to bring the SumatraPDF window in view when you do not see it.
 * You can also do the reverse: if you have the pdf open inside IntelliJ, you can hold Ctrl and click in the document to bring your cursor to the LaTeX source.
 Make sure you have compiled the document first.